yerinnn0/DeceptionMTD/README.md

 ## Files

 - `MDP.py` includes settings and functions for multi-agent MDP.
-- `policy_optimization_cvxopt.py` includes settings and functions for solving MMDP as optimization problem.
+- `policy_optimization` includes settings and functions for solving MMDP as optimization problem.
-- `irl_maxent_rsa.py` includes settings and functions for generating trajectory and solving IRL.
+- `IRL` includes settings and functions for generating trajectory and solving IRL.
-- `execute_cvxopt.py` includes codes for parameter setting and execution.
+- `execute_serial.py` includes codes for parameter setting and execution.

       1. Set up the problem